Unleash/unleash-client-nextjs/README.md

 - `UNLEASH_SERVER_API_URL`
 - `UNLEASH_SERVER_API_TOKEN`

-The CLI will attempt to environment values from any `.env` files if they're present.
+The CLI will attempt to read environment values from any `.env` files if they're present.
 You can also set the variables directly when invoking the interface, as in the [CLI usage example](#example).

 ## Usage